VolkerSiep/SigmaMu/doc/source/tutorial/first_thermo_fit.rst

         T - T^\mathrm{ref} - T^\mathrm{ref}\,\ln \frac{T}{T^\mathrm{ref}}
       \right )

+To make things more embarrassing, above equation is even linear in :math:`s^0_\alpha`.

 The first step is to simply simulate the transition temperature based on above parameters (``wagman_tin.yml``):